- We advise you to exercise normal safety precautions in Samoa.

 Samoa is subject to earthquakes.
 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

-Cyclone Evan hit Samoa on 13 December 2012, causing damage to local services and infrastructure, including communications, water and electricity services.
-You should contact your airline, travel agent or accommodation for up to date information.
+Cyclones: Cyclone Evan hit Samoa on 13 December 2012, causing damage to local services and infrastructure, including communications, water and electricity services.

 Cyclone season is between November to April when flooding, landslides and disruptions to services can occur.
 However, tropical storms and cyclones may occur in other months.
 The direction and strength of tropical cyclones can change with little warning.
 Australians should monitor the typhoon and storm information available from the World Meteorological Organisation Severe Weather Information Centre, the USA National Weather Service Forecast Office (American Samoa), the Humanitarian Early Warning Service, the Fiji Meteorological Service and the Samoa Meteorology Division.

-If you are travelling during cyclone season, you should contact your tour operator to check whether tourist services at your planned destination have been affected.
+If you are travelling during cyclone season, you should contact your tour operator to check whether tourist services at your planned destination will be affected.

 If a natural disaster occurs, follow the advice of local authorities.